Fedora31/nhcustom2/README.md

 * `class`
 * `date`
 * `path`
+* `list`

-Those values are taken from the first line of the database.
-One could modify them or add extra fields, assuming that any new fields are added *in every line* of the database.
+Those values, appart from `list`, are taken from the first line of the database.
+One could add extra fields in it, assuming that any new fields are added *in every line* of the database.
 Note that headers **cannot** contain a colon (`:`).

+`list` is a reserved keyword and so cannot be used in the database (See [Lists](#lists)).

-`path` is a new addition.
-It lets the user specify  paths, which coupled with the new syntax can for example allow to show/remove specific styles of cosmetics.
+`path` lets the user specify  paths, which coupled with the new syntax can for example allow to show/remove specific styles of cosmetics.

 `hat`, `update`, `equip`, `class` or `path` can take any word or string, as long as something in the database matches it.
 The `date` header, however, **must** be written with